OmarNashat01/Stand-With-Palestine/README.md

   </tr>
   <tr>
     <th>Purpose</th>
-    <td>Has media and markdown files used in multiple pages in the website</td>
+    <td>Has media and markdown used in multiple pages in the website</td>
     <td>Has the subcomponents of each page in the website</td>
     <td>Has simple subcomponents used in multiple pages</td>
     <td>Has the page component of each page in the website</td>